SF-WDI-LABS/callbacks-and-promises/README.md

 ## Labs 3 & 4

-Call Promise.all on the array contained in lab.three, then compute the mean of the numeric results.
+Call `Promise.all` on the array contained in `lab.three`, then compute the mean of the numeric results.

-Call Promise.race on the array contained in lab.four, then log the numeric result.
+Call `Promise.race` on the array contained in `lab.four`, then log the numeric result.